overviewer/Minecraft-Overviewer/docs/index.rst

 * Either a Minecraft Client installed or a terrain.png for the textures.

-There are additional requirements for compiling it.
-More details are available in either the :doc:`Building <building>` or :doc:`Installing <installing>` pages.
+The first three are included in the Windows binary download.
+Also, there are additional requirements for compiling it (like a compiler).
+More details are available in either the :doc:`Building <building>` or :doc:`Installing
+<installing>` pages.

 Getting Started
 ===============